Giant spontaneous Hall effect in a nonmagnetic Weyl-Kondo semimetal

-Because \SBP{according to Eqn.\,\ref{Eq1}} the \SBP{topological} Hall current is carried by $f(\bm{k})$, $\sigma_{xy}$ will depend on $\mathcal{E}_x$, and thus the Hall response $j_y = \sigma_{xy}(\mathcal{E}_x)\cdot \mathcal{E}_x$ is \SBP{expected to be} nonlinear in $\mathcal{E}_x$. \SBP{By Taylor expanding $f(\bm{k})$ around the equilibrium (Fermi-Dirac) distribution function $f_0(\bm{k})$, a second harmonic response was derived \cite{Sod15.1}, which we have set out to probe by investigating both the dependence of the Hall response on the electric field (or current) strength and by analysing the different components of the Hall response under AC current drive.
-The former experiments reveal that the spontaneous Hall voltage $V_{xy}^{\rm DC}$ under DC current drive is indeed nonlinear in the applied electric current $I^{\rm DC}$ (Fig.\,S4a\,right).
-It can be decomposed into a linear- and a quadratic-in-$I^{\rm DC}$ contribution.
-This is in contrast to the longitudinal voltage $V_{xx}^{\rm DC}$ that is linear in current, representing an Ohmic electrical resistivity (Fig.\,S4a\,left).
+Because according to Eqn.\,\ref{Eq1} the topological Hall current is \SBP{determined} by $f(\bm{k})$, $\sigma_{xy}$ will depend on $\mathcal{E}_x$, and thus the Hall response $j_y = \sigma_{xy}(\mathcal{E}_x)\cdot \mathcal{E}_x$ is expected to be nonlinear in $\mathcal{E}_x$.
+By Taylor expanding $f(\bm{k})$ around $f_0(\bm{k})$, a second harmonic response was derived \cite{Sod15.1}, which we have set out to probe by investigating both the dependence of the Hall response on the electric field (or current) strength and by analyzing the different components of the Hall response under AC \SBP{and DC} current drive\SBP{s (Supplementary Information Sect.\,\ref{nonlinearRH}).
+As we will show in what follows, we do indeed observe this second harmonic response; in addition, however, we also detect terms that go beyond the prediction.} The experiments \SBP{as function of DC current drive} reveal that the spontaneous Hall voltage $V_{xy}^{\rm DC}$ can be decomposed into a linear- and a quadratic-in-$I^{\rm DC}$ contribution \SBP{(Fig.\,\ref{dc}A\,right).} This is in contrast to the longitudinal voltage $V_{xx}^{\rm DC}$ that is linear in current, representing an Ohmic electrical resistivity (Fig.\,\ref{dc}A\,left).
 In our AC experiments, in response to an excitation at frequency $\omega$ we detect voltage contributions at $1\omega$, $2\omega$, and $0\omega$.
-Whereas $V_{xy}^{1\omega}$ is linear in $I^{1\omega}$ (Fig.\,S5b), both $V_{xy}^{2\omega}$ and $V_{xy}^{0\omega}$ are quadratic in $I^{1\omega}$ (Fig.\,\ref{Fig2}d,e).
-These three responses as well as the DC response described above appear simultaneously, as Kondo coherence develops with decreasing temperature (Fig.\,\ref{Fig2}f), and must thus have a common origin.
+Whereas $V_{xy}^{1\omega}$ is linear in $I^{1\omega}$ (Fig.\,\ref{ac1omega}B), both $V_{xy}^{2\omega}$ \SBP{and the associated current rectified counterpart} $V_{xy}^{0\omega}$ \SBP{(Eqn.\,\ref{Eqn_jHall})} are quadratic in $I^{1\omega}$ (Fig.\,\ref{Fig2}D,\,E).
+These three responses as well as the DC response described above appear simultaneously, as Kondo coherence develops with decreasing temperature (Fig.\,\ref{Fig2}F), and must thus have a common origin.